MrWaloo/pymodbus/README.rst

 Use Cases
 ---------
 The client is the most typically used.
-It is embedded into applications, where it abstract the modbus protocol from the application by providing an easy to use API.
+It is embedded into applications, where it abstracts the modbus protocol from the application by providing an easy to use API.
 The client is integrated into some well known projects like `home-assistant <https://www.home-assistant.io>`_.